 In 2018, the City of Pitt Meadows will be facilitating five initiatives to enhance our vibrant community with an increased focus on public safety.
 Check out which Capital Works Projects we'll be focusing on and where!

 Do you have any questions or concerns about potholes, dust on gravel roads, debris on roads, or icy conditions?
-Contact the Public Works Department Monday through Friday by calling 604.465.2434 or for 24 hour Emergency Service 604.465.2465.
+Contact the Public Works Department Monday through Friday by calling 604.465.5454 or for after-hours Emergency Service 604.465.2465.
 Alternatively, you can now report non-emergency issues by visiting Report a Problem!